jndctranslation/landing_page/pages/about.md

 ---
-title: 'JNDC Translation: Provide Highest Vietnamese Translation Services | '
+title: The Highest Satisfiction Translation Agency
 description: This is new description of about page
 permalink: /pages/about
 layout: default